 Moreover, the placement of the words can make the meaning of the sentences differ.
 It gives prominence to the topic.
 The particles, markers and adverbs for example, are more important than number, gender or time.

-If you live in the United States, you might find it easier to learn Cantonese, as it is the form of Chinese that is spoken in the U.S. The earliest Chinese immigrants to the United States came from Guangdong, which is the central hub of the Cantonese language.
+If you live in the United States, it is easier to learn Cantonese because it’s the main form of Chinese in America.
+The earliest Chinese immigrants to the United States came from Guangdong, which is the central hub of the Cantonese language.
 Most Chinese immigrants living in Hawaii are also speakers of the language.

 Currently, Cantonese and Mandarin combined is the third most spoken non-English language in the U.S. so learners of the language could have Cantonese-speaking friends who can help them learn it.
 It is faster to learn a language when you have constant exposure to it.
 Many institutions of higher learning in the U.S. continue to offer courses in Cantonese, using Yale Romanization to facilitate learning.